 How to add product identifiers with WooCommerce SEO

-Yoast WooCommerce SEO checks and gives you an orange bullet if you are missing a product identifier for your products.
+Yoast WooCommerce SEO checks and shows you an orange light if you are missing a product identifier for your products.
 In this article, we’ll explain what product identifiers are and how you can add them with Yoast WooCommerce SEO!

 Table of contents